Tinder (app): Membership history

+In 2022, Tinder had 10.9 million subscribers and 75 million monthly active users.

+As of 2021, Tinder had recorded more than 65 billion matches worldwide.

 Advertising

 An ad campaign launched by "The Barn" internship program of Bartle Bogle Hegarty (BBH) used Tinder profiles to promote their NYC Puppy Rescue Project.
-Using Facebook pet profiles, BBH was able to add them to the Tinder network.
+BBH added Facebook pet profiles to the Tinder network.
 The campaign received media coverage from Slate, Inc., The Huffington Post, and others.
 In April 2015, Tinder revealed its first sponsored ad promoting Budweiser's next #Whatever, USA campaign.

-On December 11, Tinder announced their partnership with popular artist Megan Thee Stallion for the Put Yourself Out There Challenge, giving $10,000 to users who made unique profiles.
+On December 11, 2020, Tinder announced a partnership with popular artist Megan Thee Stallion for the Put Yourself Out There Challenge, giving $10,000 to users who made unique profiles.

 Lawsuits

-On June 30, 2014, former vice president of marketing Whitney Wolfe filed a sexual harassment and sex discrimination suit in Los Angeles County Superior Court against IAC-owned Match Group, the parent company of Tinder.
+On June 30, 2014, former vice president of marketing Whitney Wolfe filed a sexual harassment and sex discrimination suit in Los Angeles County Superior Court against IAC-owned Match Group, Tinder's parent company.
 The lawsuit alleged that Rad and Mateen had engaged in discrimination, sexual harassment, and retaliation against her, while Tinder's corporate supervisor, IAC's Sam Yagan, did nothing.
-IAC suspended CMO Mateen from his position pending an ongoing investigation, and stated that it "acknowledges that Mateen sent private messages containing 'inappropriate content, but it believes Mateen, Rad and the company are innocent of the allegations".
-The suit was settled with no admission of wrongdoing, and Wolfe reportedly received over $1 million from the settlement.
+IAC suspended Mateen from his position pending an ongoing investigation, and stated that it "acknowledges that Mateen sent private messages containing inappropriate content, but it believes Mateen, Rad and the company are innocent of the allegations".
+The suit was settled with no admission of wrongdoing, and Wolfe reportedly received over $1 million in the settlement.

-In March 2018, Match Group sued Bumble, arguing that the dating app was guilty of patent infringement and of stealing trade secrets from Tinder.
+In March 2018, Match Group sued Bumble, arguing that it was guilty of patent infringement and of stealing trade secrets from Tinder.
 In June 2020, an undisclosed settlement was reached between Match Group and Bumble to settle all litigations.

-In December 2018, The Verge reported that Tinder had dismissed Rosette Pambakian, the company's vice president of marketing and communication.
-Pambakian alleged former Match Group and IAC CEO Greg Blatt, sexually assaulted her in a hotel room following a company party in December 2016.
+In December 2018, The Verge reported that Tinder had dismissed its vice president of marketing and communication, Rosette Pambakian.
+Pambakian alleged former Match Group and IAC CEO Greg Blatt sexually assaulted her in a hotel room after a company party in December 2016.
 She further accused the company of firing her when she reported the incident.

-In August 2018, co-founders Sean Rad and Justin Mateen and eight other former and current executives of Tinder filed a lawsuit against Match Group and IAC, alleging that they manipulated the 2017 valuation of the company to deny them billions of dollars they were owed.
-The suit charges that executives of Match Group and IAC deliberately manipulated the data given to the banks, overestimating expenses and underestimating potential revenue growth, to keep the 2017 valuation artificially low.
+In August 2018, Rad, Mateen, and eight other former and current Tinder executives filed suit against Match Group and IAC, alleging that they manipulated the 2017 valuation of the company to deny them billions of dollars they were owed.
+The suit charges that Match Group and IAC executives deliberately manipulated the data given to the banks, overestimating expenses and underestimating potential revenue growth, to keep the 2017 valuation artificially low.
 Tinder's 2017 valuation was set at $3 billion, unchanged from a valuation that had been done two years earlier, despite rapid growth in revenue and subscribers.
-The plaintiffs sought upwards of $2 billion in damages.
-The trial is scheduled to begin on November 8, 2021.
+The plaintiffs sought more than $2 billion in damages.
+The trial was scheduled to begin on November 8, 2021.
+On December 1, 2021, Match Group and the plaintiffs settled for $441 million.